-Citigroup Global Markets Inc. and Friedman, Billings, Ramsey & Co., Inc. will receive financial advisory fees payable by us relating to the structuring of the offering in an aggregate amount equal to 0.75% of the gross proceeds to us received from the shares sold by us to the underwriters, 50% of which fees will be paid to Citigroup Global Markets Inc. and 50% of which will be paid to Friedman, Billings, Ramsey & Co., Inc.
+Citigroup Global Markets Inc. and Friedman, Billings, Ramsey & Co., Inc. will receive financial advisory fees payable by us relating to the structuring of the offering in an aggregate amount equal to 0.75% of the gross proceeds of the offering, 50% of which fees will be paid to Citigroup Global Markets Inc. and 50% of which will be paid to Friedman, Billings, Ramsey & Co., Inc.

-We estimate that the total expenses payable by us (including any reimbursement of the underwriters for certain expenses in connection with this offering) in connection with this offering, including the 0.75% financial advisory fee, will be approximately \$4.4 million.
+We estimate that the total expenses payable by us (including any reimbursement of the underwriters for certain expenses in connection with this offering) in connection with this offering, including the 0.75% financial advisory fee, will be approximately \$4.6 million.